-Access to ALEKS learning modules expires 6 months from the date of first access.
-Access to ALEKS assessments expires April 30 of the following year, provided the student has completed all necessary access in the learning modules.
+Access to ALEKS learning modules and placement tests expire one year from the date of first access.
 Course registration will not be adjusted based on assessments completed after the drop/add period.

 Transfer Credit may be awarded for college-level math credits with an earned grade of C or better.

 No student will be placed into a mathematics course on the basis of high school transcripts.

-Credit by Exam equivalencies for APT (Advanced Placement) and CLEP (College-Level Examination Program) may be found here: https://www.stedwards.edu/credit-exam
+View Credit by Exam equivalencies for APT (Advanced Placement) and CLEP (College-Level Examination Program).

 Advanced Placement credit is awarded for MATH 2413 (Calculus I) for scores of 4,5 on the Calculus AB exam, and for scores of 3,4,5 on the Calculus BC exam.
 Additionally, credit for MATH 2414 (Calculus II) is awarded for scores of 4,5 on the Calculus BC exam.
 If incoming students are registering for classes while awaiting AP scores, it is advised to use the ACT/SAT scores or take the ALEKS placement exam in the meantime.

 ALEKS is not a timed test.
 The assessment will ask up to 30 questions.
 You may take as long as you need to answer the questions in the practice test, as long as the assessment is completed within 48 hours of starting.
 Additional time for the proctored test (up to 3 hours) will be granted by special request at least 48 hours prior to the testing appointment.

 If you need accommodations, please contact Student Disability Services Office at St. Edward’s University